rgunczer/faktor-angular/README.md

 clone this repository on your local machine

-get the correct url json file from a private repository copy in the assets directory
+get the correct url json file from a private repository copy into assets directory

 npm install to get all dependencies